 DNS Poisoning/Spoofing.
 Any website request initially goes to the DNS server to fetch the IP address of the website and accesses it on the responded address.
 If the response from the DNS is incorrect, you won’t be able to access the website.
 If the DNS caches are manipulated to contain wrong IP addresses, it’s called DNS poisoning.
 China does exactly that for blocking commonly known websites.

 Blocking IP Access.
 This is a widely known and commonly used technique, also used by Great Firewall of China, to prevent access to several IP addresses.
-Even if you try to access the website by directly using the correct IP address of a website, if that IP is blocked by using this technique, you won’t be able to access it.
+Even if you try to access the website by directly using the correct IP address of a website, if that IP is blocked by using this technique, you won’t be able to access it (especially in 2022).

 URLs Analysis and Filtering.
 China’s firewall can block the entire website or selective webpages based on the requested URL scan for blocked keywords.
 As a popular example before china completely blocked Wikipedia in all languages, Wikipedia was accessible from China, but the Wikipedia article regarding internet censorship in China was not accessible due to the use of blocking “Internet censorship” keyword.

 Deep Packet Inspection.
 Deep packet inspection (DPI) techniques are also deployed by China’s Great Firewall to extensively inspect incoming and outgoing unencrypted network traffic for packets, filtering and blocking data packets that contain sensitive information that is censored by China.